otam-mato/nodejs_mysql_web_app_jenkins_azure_devsecops/README.md

-# Node.JS + MySQL Web App.<br><br>Building DevSecOps pipeline with Jenkins to deploy the app on Kubernetes.
+# Node.JS + MySQL Web App.<br><br>Building DevSecOps pipeline with Jenkins to deploy the app on Kubernetes based on AKS.

 <br>